fls-bioinformatics-core/ngsarchiver/README.rst

 1. Compressing the data where possible (to reduce the overall space required to store it), and
-2. Converting to a read-only format which can be restored in whole or in part (so archived data can be recovered back to its original form)
+2. Converting to an essentially read-only format which can be restored in whole or in part (so archived data can be recovered back to its original form)

+Archiving in this context therefore implies that the run directory has reached a point in its lifecycle where no new data will be added.

-While the structuring of data into subdirectories within each run directory broadly follows conventions adopted within the BCF, these conventions can vary over time and between platforms and even individual analysts.
-As a result there is a degree of non-homogeneity across the datastore, and so ``ngsarchiver`` adopts a broadly agnostic approach which makes minimal assumptions about the data within each run directory.
-Specifically it automatically classifies each run directory as one of three types:
+There are broad conventions within the BCF about how data is structure Within each run directory; however, these conventions can vary over time, between platforms and even individual analysts.
+As a result there is a degree of non-homogeneity across run directories within the datastore.
+For this reason so ``ngsarchiver`` adopts a largely agnostic approach which makes minimal assumptions about the internal structure of data within each run directory.
+Specifically each run directory it encounters is automatically classified as one of three types:

 - ``GenericRun`` is a directory with a mixture of files and subdirectories at the top-level (and which isn't